Lead officer’s foreword

 Here are a few key consultations we have responded to in the last year.

-Transport for the South East (TfSE) is funded by contributions from our constituent authorities and grant funding from the Department for Transport (DfT).
+Transport for the South East is funded by contributions from our constituent authorities and grant funding from the Department for Transport.
 This mixed approach to funding reflects our commitment to delivering best value for our partners and taxpayers.

 Multi-year funding proposal

-The DfT provided a multi-year indicative funding allocation in March 2022.
-Securing a multi-year funding commitment from government enables us to implement and deliver our strategic investment plan, supporting the department to meet its priorities in a timely, efficient, and effective way.
+Securing a multi-year funding commitment from government enables us to implement and deliver our strategic investment plan, supporting the Department for Transport to meet its priorities in a timely, efficient, and effective way.

 Where our income comes from

-The DfT awarded £1.725m in grant funding to support the delivery of our technical programme.
-This level of funding enabled us to accelerate elements of our work, continuing the development of the SIP and the evidence base behind it.
+The DfT awarded £1.225m in grant funding to support the delivery of our technical programme.
+This level of funding enabled us to accelerate elements of our work, bringing forward the commissioning of additional area and thematic studies.

-- Continue to deliver four work streams to support the DfT’s priorities including; Electric Vehicle Charging Infrastructure, Local Capability, Bus Back Better support and transport decarbonisation.
+- Deliver four workstreams to support the DfT’s priorities including; Electric Vehicle Infrastructure Strategy, Local Capacity and Capability, Bus Back Better Support and Decarbonisation.